awslabs/sagemaker-debugger/docs/mxnet/api.md

 steps did a particular evaluation step happen.
 If you do not set this mode, all steps are saved under a `default` mode.

 The _save\_config_ parameter is optional.
-If not specified, the TornasoleHook will use a default SaveConfig that stores tensors with step_interval=100.
+If not specified, the SessionHook will use a default SaveConfig that stores tensors with step_interval=100.
 That is, the  tensors will be saved every 100th step.

 The _reduction\_config_ is optional.
 If not specified, the reductions are not applied to the stored tensors.